What Is Overhead Welding and Why Is It Hardest?

 Short Arc Control

-Keep your arc short in overhead welding to stay in control of the molten puddle and reduce drip risk from gravity.
-A tight arc length improves puddle control by concentrating heat, preserving surface tension, and shrinking the molten metal’s exposed area.
-You’ll hold the bead up, not fight sagging.
+Keep your arc short in overhead welding to control the molten puddle and reduce drip risk.
+A tight arc length concentrates heat and helps surface tension hold the weld metal in place.

-• Keep the torch angle at 5–15 degrees for clear visibility and stable control.
+• Hold the torch angle at 5 to 15 degrees for visibility and control.

-• Use a short, consistent arc to prevent the puddle from spreading.
+• Keep a short, consistent arc to prevent the puddle from spreading.

-• Weave only as needed to distribute heat without losing shape.
+• Weave only as needed to tie in the edges without losing shape.

-When you keep the arc compact, you free the weld pool from excess fluidity and keep the joint disciplined.
-Stay precise, stay calm, and let controlled heat do the work overhead.
+When you keep the arc compact, you avoid excess heat and fluid metal.
+Stay precise, stay calm, and let controlled heat do the work.

 Manage Travel Speed

-Move at a quick, steady pace to keep the overhead puddle small and controllable, preventing excess buildup that can drip or sag under gravity.
+Move at a quick, steady pace to keep the overhead puddle small and controllable.
+Slow travel can build too much molten metal, which can drip or sag under gravity.

 Use Small Beads